 1 tablespoon fresh lemon juice = 1/2 teaspoon lemon extract

 1 teaspoon lemon zest = 1 teaspoon lemon extract

-I have NOT tested these cookies with fresh lemon juice and zest, so cannot guarantee the effectiveness.
+I have not tested these cookies with fresh lemon juice and zest.

 - 2 teaspoons lemon extract